shivannis/xandr-docs-public/xandr-docs/articles/customer-support/xcs-opening-a-new-case.md

 - This is major, and I am blocked.
 - This is an outage, wake everyone up! (only available if you select "Product Support").

-Selecting "This is an outage, wake everyone up!" will page the on-call support team to respond to your request immediately.
+Selecting **This is an outage, wake everyone up!** will page the on-call support team to respond to your request immediately.
 Ensure that your request requires immediate attention if you select this option.

 An outage occurs when an essential production feature is broken with no viable workaround.
 Examples include: